wwu-pi/resteasy-example/README.md

-# Examples to use RESTEasy / JAX-WS
+# Example projects for RESTEasy services and clients

 This repository features two pairs of projects: